 Do I need anything else?

 Many people prefer to buy extra separate barrels to ensure that they keep the different grits and polish in each barrel to avoid contamination and to avoid wear and tear.
-If you are purchasing a tumbler without the starter kit, then you will require the grits – 80 and 400 grade Silicon Carbide and Pumice Powder are the most recommended.
+If you are purchasing a tumbler without the starter kit, then you will require the grits – F80 and F400 grade Silicon Carbide and Pumice Powder are the most recommended to get you started.
 You may also wish to consider our ‘Rough Rock’ which is ideal for starting out.
 This pack contains lots of different rock types and colours.

 How long does it take to tumble stones or rocks?